nsdaniels/CyberBootcamp_Project1/README.md

   - This process is easily repeatable across multiple machines, if needed.
 It also makes the process of changing configuration settings as simple as setup.

 The playbook implements the following tasks:
-- _In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
   - Install Docker to ELK VM via Ubuntu repository
   - Install Python3 to VM
   - Install Docker module via Python repository